malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 - Very different to HPC where getting results requires waiting in queues for hours, copying files then being able to look at results, often with an additional processing step for generating the figures.

-## Project Management

-Organisation of project [@Wilson2014]

-Workflow
-- Gromacs [@Pall2015]
-    - Gerrit code review
-    - Multiple authors have to approve the changes
-    - User and developer level documentation has to be part of the change
-    - Built across a range of systems using CI
-    - large test suite
-    - tests of new behaviour along with the introduction of it

-- Biomedical Modelling [@Wright2018]
-    - "bad" data, what to do
-    - complex workflows -> directed acyclic workflow
-    - robustness to errors
-    - HTBAC to manage simulation replications
-    - software carpentry
-    - Managing change
-        - What has changed and when

-## Projects

-### Simulation Management

-This is my primarily my project experi which interfaces with sdrun for simplifying the variables in the experiment which change.

-- HTBAC [@Dakka2018]
-- DRMAA
-- QGCBroker [@Bosak2012]
-- SlurmR [@Yon2019]
-- batchtools [@Lang2017]

-- sdrun
-    - qtools [@Purg2017]

-### Analysis of simulation trajectories

-My projects sdanalysis and traj3dy

-- vmd_diffusion_coefficient [@Giorgino2019]
-- Overview of analysis tools [@Giorgino2019a]
-- MDTraj [@McGibbon2015]
-- MDAnalysis [@Gowers2016]
-- freud [@Harper2016]
-- rowan [@Ramasubramani2018]

-## Data size

-- Typical analysis loads all data into RAM concurrently
-    - need lots of RAM
-    - simple and well established methods

-- Using disk cache
-    - Data is flushed to disk

-### Data Storage

-- CSV Files
-    - Advantages
-        - Standard filetype
-        - simple to read/write for both human and computer
-        - Corruption of file can be easily dealt with
-        - Appending is simple
-    - Disadvantages
-        - Data read in is not the same as written out, numbers are converted from base 2 to base 10, which loses data in the final decimal points
-        - Reading and saving a CSV file in excel can change the file, a cell `1
-          + 1` will be evaluated and written back as `2`
-        - File size is increased over binary representation
-        - Need to separately run compression
-        - Slow to read/write

-- HDF5
-    - Used by NASA, CERN and other large research organisations [@DeCarlo2014]
-    - Considered for Molecular Dynamics trajectories [@McGibbon2015]
-    - Interoperable format for chemistry [@Angeli2007]
-    - Solves many of the issues of text files
-    - Advantages
-        - Binary storage format
-        - Compression is part of file specification
-        - widely used in scientific computing
-        - capability of appending files
-        - Can store many datasets in a single file
-        - datasets can have annotations
-        - Specification supports parallel read/write
-    - Disadvantages
-        - Need to use the complex C++ library to read/write, there are bindings for many/most programming languages
-        - Hard to debug errors/issues with the file
-        - Features are implementation specific
-        - Implementations can be buggy.
-Pandas 0.24 was leaving a file handle open when the read didn't go properly

-### Out of Memory Processing

-- Where the size of the data is too large to fit in RAM
-- Approaches
-    - Chunk the data
-        - Each frame in a trajectory
-        - 1000 rows at a time
-        - can add complexity
-        - Also have to consider output
-    - Use a Database for aggregation
-        - Let another computer handle the chunking for you
-        - Requires a database and SQL queries
-        - More infrastructure to maintain
-    - Distributed Processing
-        - Spark/Hadoop/Dask
-        - Huge area of growth
-        - Lots of change in this space
-        - Completely different idea to what HPC is built on
-        - Interactive processing
-        - Libraries which handle the chunking for you, while you write the same code
-        - Doesn't support all functionality
-    - More RAM
-        - Simplest solution for some cases
-        - This is expensive, and can get really expensive
-        - Only gets you so far

-### Data Storage

-- mdtraj [@McGibbon2015]
-- Trajectories
-    - gsd -> Glotzer group binary
-    - pdb -> text
-    - xtc
-    - trr
-    - dcd -> Binary
-    - binpos
-    - netcdf
-    - mdcrd
-    - prmtop
-    - mdtraj hdf5
-- Binary file formats are much preferred for data storage